 sudo unzip nextcloud-12.0.3.zip

-This will extract all the required files to a new nextcloud directory.
+This will extract all the required files and send them to a new nextcloud directory.

 Optional - Store Data Files on External Drive